donaldjohn/docker-book-2019-docker-in-action-2nd/part 1 process isolation and environment independent computing/5 single host networking/1_networking/README.md

 - A virtual network that Docker creates to connect all of the running containers to the network that the computer is connected to.
 - A bridge is an interface that connects multiple networks so that they can function as a single network.

+# DNS

+Domain Name System (DNS) is a protocol for mapping hostnames to IP addresses.

 # Docker container networking

 - Docker abstracts the underlying host-attached network from containers.
 Doing so pro- vides a degree of runtime environment agnosticism for the application, and allows infra- structure managers to adapt the implementation to suit the operating environment.